 2. A Slight Heat Up

-Steer your question answer session in the lie detection domain.
+Steer your question-answer session in the lie detection domain.
 They will get uncomfortable the moment they step in.
-Here, you have to inquire things they’re most likely to lie about.
+Here, you have to inquire about things they’re most likely to lie about.
 You’ll find slight deviations from the baseline you gathered from the previous step.
 Measuring these changes will help you determine the level of false information they’re trying to convey in that particular conversation.

 3. Observe The Shifts In Their Body Language

 Liars subconsciously exhibit subtle shifts in their body language when conveying a lie.
 The more carefully you observe the changes, the better you’ll be able to determine the depth of the lie.
 You’ll find them curling up a bit.
 Or maybe crossing their arms and legs.

 Basically, they’ll give off gestures indicating their attempt to hide or conceal themselves.
 These are clear signs of reluctance a liar unknowingly radiates when engaged in such conversations.